inakiarroyo/multi-part-library-webpack/README.md

 2. Run the example:
 - `yarn run demo:test`

+3. Generate bundle stats
+- `yarn run demo:stats`

 After finish to play with example, in order to remove the `link` of the genereted libraries please execute:
-3. Unbuild and clean dependencies:
+4. Unbuild and clean dependencies:
 - `yarn run demo:clean`